-You could simply wash your clothes but it’s not always practical.
+You could simply wash your clothes (even without detergent) but it’s not always practical.
 For example, in this day and age of environmental awareness, it’s wise to save on water.
 This not only helps to preserve the environment but also cuts down on household costs.

 The good news is that there are a number of really good ways to deodorize your clothes without washing them at all.
 If you want to save water and money, here are some ways in which you can make your clothes smell good without resorting to using your washing machine.

 1. Let the Air and Sun Do All the Work